ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 ~~~
 {:sdf #code-sdf-context-patch
 title="Example of an SDF context patch message that uses the common instance-related message format."}

-TODO: Maybe the following can be shortened or even removed

-When comparing  {{code-sdf-delta-message}} and {{code-sdf-context-patch}}, we
-can see that the main difference between the messages is the *purpose*
-they are being used for.
-This purpose could be implicitly reflected by the
-nature of the resource that accepts or returns the respective message type.
-It would also be possible to indicate the purpose more explicitly by using a
-different content format when transferring the messages over the wire.
-Another difference, however, lays in the fact that the context patch is not
-including a `previousMessageId`, which might be sufficient to distinguish the
-two message types.

-Despite their different purpose, both messages will apply some kind of patch
-algorithm.
-JSON Merge Patch {{-merge-patch}} is probably a strong contender for the default
-algorithm that will be used a little bit differently depending on the message
-type (the context patch will be applied "internally" by the device, while
-the delta message will be processed together with its predecessor by a
-consumer).
-As there might be cases where the Merge Patch algorithm is not
-sufficient, different algorithms (that can be IANA registered) are going to be
-settable via the `patchMethod` field within the `sdfInstanceOf` quality.

 # Linking `sdfProtocolMap` and `sdfContext` via JSON Pointers